addyosmani/backbone-fundamentals/README.md

 This is effective from the perspective of trying to lower the chances of a particular variable existing in the global scope, but remember that a uniquely named object can have the same effect.
 This aside, the biggest issue with the pattern is that it can result in a large number of global objects once your application starts to grow.

-For more on Peter's views about the single global variable pattern, read his excellent post on them here: http://michaux.ca/articles/javascript-namespacing
+For more on Peter's views about the single global variable pattern, read his [excellent post on them](http://michaux.ca/articles/javascript-namespacing).

 Note: There are several other variations on the single global variable pattern out in the wild, however having reviewed quite a few, I felt these applied best to Backbone.

-<strong>Object Literals</strong>
+**Object Literals**

 Object Literals have the advantage of not polluting the global namespace but assist in organizing code and parameters logically.
 They're beneficial if you wish to create easily-readable structures that can be expanded to support deep nesting.
 Unlike simple global variables, Object Literals often also take into account tests for the existence of a variable by the same name so the chances of collision occurring are significantly reduced.